SEO search engine graphic

 This article is part of a series exploring key marketing freelance and contractor roles on the Wripple platform.
 We’ll dive into what each role does, why they’re essential, and how they can help your business thrive.

 An SEO strategist is responsible for improving a website’s organic (unpaid) visibility on search engines and driving organic traffic and conversions.
-Some SEO Strategists focus primarily on research, analysis, and recommendations, while others take a more hands-on role in execution.
+While some SEO Strategists focus primarily on research, analysis, and recommendations, others take a more hands-on role in execution.
 Some can do both.

 Key Responsibilities